-Pease Mountain Natural Area in Charlotte, Vermont is 180 acres of mesic and dry hardwood forests with several knolls containing calcareous rock outcrops.
-The Pease Family gifted this prominent hill in the Champlain Valley to UVM in 1949.
-At 3 acres, Redstone Quarry Natural Area in Burlington, Vermont is the smallest area in the system.
+At three acres, Redstone Quarry Natural Area in Burlington, Vermont, is the smallest area in UVM's system.
 UVM purchased the area that exists at the base of an old quartzite quarry in 1958 because of its exposed rock illustrating the geological history of the region.

-H. Laurence Achilles Natural Area at Shelburne Pond in Shelburne, Vermont protects over 1,050 acres of wetland and upland habitat around one of the largest undeveloped body of water in the state.
-For over 40 years, The Nature Conservancy has been acquiring land when it becomes available and then transfers it to UVM with deed restrictions in place.
+H. Laurence Achilles Natural Area at Shelburne Pond in Shelburne, Vermont, protects over 1,050 acres of wetland and upland habitat around one of the largest undeveloped bodies of water in the state.
+For over 40 years, TNC has been acquiring land when it becomes available and then transfers it to UVM with deed restrictions in place.

-University of Vermont Natural Areas Center
+Natural Areas Center

 In 1996, the University of Vermont Natural Areas Center was established to promote and integrate activities at UVM related to natural areas and land conservation and stewardship.
-The Center provides educational opportunities, research support, professional development, internships, and outreach services to students, conservation organizations and land trusts, and professional and lay conservationists throughout the region.
+The center provides educational opportunities, research support, professional development, internships, and outreach services to students, conservation organizations and land trusts, and professional and lay conservationists throughout the region.

 The Center developed the Summer Land Conservation Program that offered short courses, workshops, and field experiences for students and others interested in land conservation and stewardship.
-This popular Program ran for every summer from 1996 to 2003.
+This popular program ran every summer from 1996 to 2003.
 Participants gained academic credit for these experiences through the UVM Division of Continuing Education.

-At the urging of faculty in the Rubenstein School of Environment and Natural Resources, the Center sought to establish a certificate program at UVM in land conservation.
-Staff from the Center attended several annual Land Trust Alliance Rallies in the late 1990's to gauge the level of interest of such a program and to determine what the instructional content of the program should be.
-With interest high particularly among graduate students and with no other academic program in land conservation currently available in the country, the Center and the School embarked on creating a certificate program in land conservation that would be available to graduate students in Ecological Planning and in the Field Naturalist Program.
+At the urging of faculty in the Rubenstein School of Environment and Natural Resources, the center sought to establish a certificate program at UVM in land conservation.
+Staff from the center attended several annual Land Trust Alliance Rallies in the late 1990s to gauge the level of interest of such a program and to determine what the instructional content of the program should be.

+With interest high, particularly among graduate students, and with no other academic program in land conservation currently available in the country, the center and the school embarked on creating a certificate program in land conservation that would be available to graduate students in Ecological Planning and in the Field Naturalist Program.
 The certificate would also be available as a stand-alone offering for professionals and lay conservationists seeking additional training in land conservation.
 Both the UVM Graduate College and Division of Continuing Education were initially supportive of the certificate program.
 However, once it was determined that the program would have to rely on adjunct faculty and that the current graduate programs had little room for additional courses in land conservation, plans for the certificate program ceased.